ricsirigu/insecurytter/README.md

 # insecurytter

-A purposefully ugly, buggy and insecure web application built with Spring BOOT, Java 8 and Spring Security for the fist project of the MOOC Cyber Security Base with F‑Secure (http://mooc.fi/courses/2016/cybersecurity/)
+A purposefully ugly, buggy and insecure web application built with Spring BOOT, Java 8 and Spring Security for the first project of the MOOC Cyber Security Base with F‑Secure (http://mooc.fi/courses/2016/cybersecurity/)

 It has the following security vulnerabilities: